marbl/MetagenomeScope/README.md

 > [!NOTE]
 > #### Reverse-complementary nodes and edges
-> As discussed in the FAQs below on "Reverse-complementary sequences," we represent each pair of nodes (`X`, `-X`) separately in the graph.
+> As discussed in the FAQs below on "Reverse-complementary sequences," we represent each pair of nodes {`X`, `-X`} separately in the graph.
 This makes it easier to lay out the graph nicely.
 >
+> ##### Drawing "nonredundant" parts of the graph
-> In graphs where such pairs of nodes exist, there will be an additional drawing option available (under the "Draw"
+> In graphs where such pairs of nodes / edges exist, there will be an additional drawing option available (under the "Draw"
 > section of the UI) named **`Entire graph (nonredundant)`**.
 >
 > This drawing option will detect "redundant" pairs of connected components that are perfectly
 > reverse-complementary to each other (e.g. one component looks like `A -> -B -> C` and the other looks like
 > `-C -> B -> -A`), and only draw one of these components (we select the component with more forward-orientation nodes or edges).
-> This will also draw "nonredundant" components, for example those that are "strand-mixed" and contain both node `X` and `-X` (e.g.
-> component #1 in the above screenshots).
 >
+> This drawing option will also draw "nonredundant" components, for example those that are "strand-mixed" and contain both
+> node `X` and `-X` (e.g. component #1 in the above screenshots).
+>
 > You can think of this as kind of a mix of [the "single" and "double" modes](https://github.com/rrwick/Bandage/wiki/Single-vs-double-node-style)
 > in Bandage.
 For pairs of redundant components, you only need to draw one of them, and for nonredundant components you can draw the entire thing.

+> ##### Drawing the entire graph, including both pairs of redundant components
+> If you want to see _everything_, just select the **`Entire graph (all components)`** drawing option!

 ### 3. Large graph: MetaCarvel (GML file; 28,064 nodes; 21,769 edges) -- stool metagenome